ScribesZone/ScribesTools/docs/useocl/index.rst

 .. image:: media/USEOCL-shell.jpg

 ..
-NOTE:: On Windows, if you want to use cygwin, then type ``use.bat -nogui`` otherwise you may encounter problem with the use script.
+NOTE::   On Windows, if you want to use cygwin, then type ``use.bat -nogui``
+            otherwise you may encounter problem with the use script.

 If you want you can also have a look at the graphical interface (in this case just type ``use``).

 .. image:: media/USEOCL-gui.jpg

- fsd sdfsdf

 Documentation
 -------------